aidanreilly/broadcast/README.md

 # radio-broadcast

-Broadcast stero inputs to a configured icecast server from norns.
+Broadcast stereo inputs to a configured icecast server from norns.

-argh